-Lyme disease (or borreliosis) is a tick-borne infection caused by certain species of the Borrelia genus (B. burgdorferi in the US, predominantly B. afzelii and B. garinii in Asia and Europe), a genus of obligate intracellular bacteria.
+Lyme disease (or borreliosis) is a tick-borne infection caused by certain species of the Borrelia genus (B. burgdorferi in the US, predominantly B. afzelii and B. garinii in Asia and Europe).
 There are three stages of Lyme disease.
 Stage I (early localized disease) is characterized by erythema migrans (EM), an expanding circular red rash at the site of the tick bite, and may be associated with flu‑like symptoms.
 In stage II (early disseminated disease), patients may present with neurological symptoms (e.g., facial palsy), migratory arthralgia, and cardiac manifestations (e.g., myocarditis).
 Stage III (late disease) is characterized by chronic arthritis and CNS involvement (late neuroborreliosis) with possible progressive encephalomyelitis.
 In Asia and Europe, further skin manifestations may also occur in stage II (lymphadenitis cutis benigna) and stage III (acrodermatitis chronica atrophicans).
 Lyme disease is a clinical diagnosis in patients presenting with EM.
 Serological tests (e.g., Western blot; enzyme-linked immunosorbent assay) can help support the clinical diagnosis, especially if the presence of EM is not known or questionable.
 Lyme disease is treated with antibiotics; the drugs of choice are doxycycline for localized disease and ceftriaxone for disseminated disease.

-Various tick species: mainly Ixodes scapularis (deer or black-legged tick); in the northeastern and upper midwestern US
+Various tick species: mainly Ixodes scapularis (deer or black-legged tick) in the northeastern and upper midwestern US

 - Ixodes pacificus (western black-legged tick) in the northwestern US